 For the purposes of this Commemoration, November 1, 1955 to May 15, 1975 is the time period recognized to honor the service and sacrifice of those who served on active duty in the U.S. Armed Forces.
 November 1, 1955 was selected to coincide with the official designation of Military Assistance Advisory Group-Vietnam (MAAG-V).
 May 15, 1975 marks the end of the battle precipitated by the seizure of the SS Mayaguez.
 U.S. involvement in Vietnam started slowly with an initial deployment of advisors in the early 1950s, grew incrementally through the early 1960s, and expanded with the deployment of full combat units in July 1965.
 The last U.S. personnel were evacuated from Vietnam in April 1975.

 The Department of Veterans Affairs estimates that today there are 7 million living Vietnam Veterans and 9 million families of those who served in this time frame.
+According to the VA, as of 2014, there are more than 127,000 Vietnam-era Veterans living in Colorado.
 The Commemoration does not distinguish between Veterans who served in-country, in-theater, or who were stationed elsewhere during the Vietnam War period.